 I took my seat in the full auditorium, rubbing shoulders with complete unknowns.
 They appeared oblivious of their proximity to everyone else.
 They hardly saw me, nor I them.
-We have, it seems, always depended on the blindness of strangers.
+I have always depended on the blindness of strangers.

 No one was masked.
 Not a covered face in sight.
 They were all breathing, talking, coughing, sniffing, sneezing and laughing freely.

 ‘Nobody has the right to shout “Fire!” in a crowded theatre’.
 The classic illustration of the limits of individual freedom.
-Now, nobody has the chance to go into a crowded theatre in the first place!
+Now, nobody has the right to enter a crowded theatre in the first place!

-One year ago, yet it feels like a million.
+Not long ago, yet it feels like a million years.

 This is a reprise of a blog about that visit.
 As with other reprised posts, it allows for the readers and followers that STAGE LEFT has picked up since, plus those who may have missed it first time round.